Can I Sue for a Lost Job Due to a Car Accident?

 In every personal injury case, you must do everything to mitigate damages, even if you didn't cause the accident.
 For example, after you've recovered from your injuries, you can't just rest at home and expect to get compensated for those days.
 You will need to try your best to find a new job as soon as you are able to work.
 The amount of your damages will be reduced if the court determines you were able to work and made no effort to do so.

 If a serious injury prevented you from returning to your job, it's probably in your best interests to contact a personal injury lawyer.
-Not only is it easy to overlook additional damages and factors that could affect your case, the litigation process often involves complex analysis and obstacles.
-Get a free case review by an attorney in your area today.
+You may be able to sue for a lost job due to a car accident, but the litigation process often involves complex analysis and numerous obstacles.
+Get help today by contacting a local car accident attorney.